 What is Data Governance?

-Data Governance is a series of activities and processes that help to ensure the formal management of data assets inside an enterprise.
-Data governance also involves other concepts such as Data Architecture, Data Integration, Data Quality, and others to help organizations get greater control of their data resources, including processes, technologies, and rules relating to effective data management.
+Data Governance is a series of activities and processes that help ensure the formal management of data assets inside an enterprise.
+It also involves other concepts such as Data Architecture, Data Integration, Data Quality, and others to help organizations get greater control of their data resources, including processes, technologies, and rules relating to effective data management.
 Furthermore, it manages security and protection, integrity, accessibility, integration, enforcement, reliability, tasks and responsibilities, and the proper implementation of data from multiple sources within the enterprise.

 While most organizations have specified policies, but lack of enforcement within an enterprise is troubling.
-Many factors prevent enforced data governance policies, including:
+Many factors prevent enforced data governance policies, including::

 - Lack of automated management